asarnaout/FluentSpec/README.md

 ## Usage:

-To define a Specification, simply declare a class and extend the `Specification` type.
+To define a Specification, simply declare a class and extend the `Specification<T>` type.
 The extended class should feed the Expression Tree representing the specification to the constructor.

 ```csharp
 public class PremiumCustomerSpecification : Specification<Customer>